facebookresearch/hydra/website/docs/upgrades/0.11_to_1.0/strict_mode_flag_deprecated.md

 - Command line error detection (overriding a field not in the config)
 - Runtime config access error detection (accessing/setting a field not in the config)

-This flag is now deprecated and the ability to turn it off will be removed in Hydra 1.1.
+This flag is now deprecated, and the ability to turn it off will be removed in Hydra 1.1.

 ## Alternatives to `strict=False`
 Below are a few common reasons for people disabling strict mode along with recommended alternatives.